min2ha/ukwa-site/content/target/59297/index.en.md

   "subject": "Brexit"
 }

-# VoxEU: Trading off a ’soft’ and ‘hard’ Brexit

 The British government and the EU face a difficult negotiation over the terms of Brexit.
 This column uses new data on the content of trade agreements to assess the trade impact of Brexit, identifying a tradeoff between the depth of the post-Brexit agreement and the intensity of future UK-EU trade.
 A ‘harder’ Brexit may have a stronger negative impact on the UK’s services trade and supply chain integration, which have relied more on the depth of the EU.
 This tradeoff will likely delimit future policy choices.